Environmental impact of agriculture: By environmental issue

-Climate change

 Deforestation

 Deforestation is clearing the Earth's forests on a large scale worldwide and resulting in many land damages.
 One of the causes of deforestation is clearing land for pasture or crops.
 According to British environmentalist Norman Myers, 5% of deforestation is due to cattle ranching, 19% due to over-heavy logging, 22% due to the growing sector of palm oil plantations, and 54% due to slash-and-burn farming.

 Deforestation causes the loss of habitat for millions of species, and is also a driver of climate change.
 Trees act as a carbon sink: that is, they absorb carbon dioxide, an unwanted greenhouse gas, out of the atmosphere.
 Removing trees releases carbon dioxide into the atmosphere and leaves behind fewer trees to absorb the increasing amount of carbon dioxide in the air.
 In this way, deforestation exacerbates climate change.
 When trees are removed from forests, the soils tend to dry out because there is no longer shade, and there are not enough trees to assist in the water cycle by returning water vapor back to the environment.
 With no trees, landscapes that were once forests can potentially become barren deserts.
 The tree's roots also help to hold the soil together, so when they are removed, mudslides can also occur.
 The removal of trees also causes extreme fluctuations in temperature.

 In 2000 the United Nations Food and Agriculture Organisation (FAO) found that "the role of population dynamics in a local setting may vary from decisive to negligible," and that deforestation can result from "a combination of population pressure and stagnating economic, social and technological conditions."